Lil Skies: 2016–2018: Career beginnings and Life of a Dark Rose

 Skies claims he used to have to sell marijuana and work "little jobs" to pay for studio time and music videos.
 He also worked at a McDonald's and a Japanese restaurant in his hometown.
 In the meantime, he would spend the summer at a relative's house; it was at that point in time he worked in collaboration with his dad on his first project released on August 14, entitled, "Birth of Skies Vol. 1".
 Foose and his father would write an album the following year, Father-Son Talk, discussing the recovery process.
 Foose graduated from Waynesboro Area Senior High School in 2016 and briefly attended Shippensburg University of Pennsylvania before dropping out to focus on his rap career.
 His musical inspirations are Lil Wayne, Eminem, Wiz Khalifa, The Offspring, Punchline, MxPx, Audiovent and 50 Cent.

 In October 2016, Foose opened for Fetty Wap at Shippensburg University and later released his first mixtape, Alone, in January 2017.
 In July 2017, he released two songs, "Red Roses" featuring Landon Cube and "Off The Goop" featuring Sprite Lee.
 He would later release other songs that year, including "Rude" and "Signs of Jealousy."

 Foose's repertoire of singles caught the attention of Atlantic Records who partnered with his own label, All We Got.
 He released his first major label mixtape, Life of a Dark Rose, on January 10, 2018.
 The mixtape debuted at #23 on the Billboard 200 chart and went on to peak at #10.
-The songs "Nowadays" and "Red Roses" (both featuring Landon Cube) debuted on the Billboard Hot 100 list at #85 and #98 respectively and have since peaked at #55 and #69 (also respectively).
-He also toured nationally with Lil Uzi Vert in 2017 and began his "Life of a Dark Rose" tour in 2018, but had to end the tour short due to pneumonia.
-On May 4, 2018, the music video for "Lust" was released, peaking at number 87 on the Billboard Hot 100 and being certified platinum by the RIAA.
-On May 31, he released "I Know You", featuring Yung Pinch, which peaked at 79 on the Billboard Hot 100 and is now certified gold by RIAA.
+The songs "Nowadays" and "Red Roses" (both featuring Landon Cube) debuted on the Billboard Hot 100 at #85 and #98 respectively and have since peaked at #55 and #69 (also respectively).
+He also toured nationally with Lil Uzi Vert in 2017 and began his "Life of a Dark Rose" tour in 2018, but had to end the tour early due to pneumonia.
+On May 4, 2018, the music video for "Lust" was released; the song peaked at number 87 on the Billboard Hot 100 and received platinum certification by the RIAA.
+On May 31, he released "I Know You", featuring Yung Pinch, which peaked at 79 on the Billboard Hot 100 and received gold certification by the RIAA.

 2019: Shelby

 On March 1, 2019, Lil Skies released his album Shelby, named after his mother, while simultaneously debuting the music video for lead single "I".
 He made a short documentary for the album on his YouTube channel by interviewing her and surprising her during it by telling her he was going to name it after her.
 On May 21, 2019, Lil Skies released a video for "Breathe", a song from his album, Shelby.
-On July 14, 2019, Lil Skies collaborated with rapper Machine Gun Kelly on the song "Burning Memories".